University of Akron: Athletics

-The University of Akron's athletic teams are known as the "Zips," originally short for "Zippers," overshoes with zippers made in the 1920s and 1930s.
-The university's mascot is "Zippy," a kangaroo.
-Zippy is one of eight female college mascots in the United States.
-Zippy won the title of Capital One National Mascot of the Year in 2007.
+The University of Akron athletic teams are known as the Zips, a nickname which derives from overshoes with zippers made by Akron-based Goodrich Corporation in the 1920s and 1930s.
+Akron competes at the NCAA Division I level as a member of the Mid-American Conference (MAC).
+Akron sponsors 17 varsity teams across six men's, 10 women's, and one coed NCAA sanctioned sports.
+The university's mascot is "Zippy," a kangaroo who is one of eight female college mascots in the United States.

-Akron facilities include InfoCision Stadium – Summa Field, the James A. Rhodes Arena, and the FirstEnergy Stadium-Cub Cadet Field.
+Akron's athletic facilities include InfoCision Stadium–Summa Field for football, the James A. Rhodes Arena for basketball and volleyball, and the FirstEnergy Stadium–Cub Cadet Field for soccer.
+Student supporters at athletic events are commonly called AK-ROWDIES.

-In football, Akron's major rivalry is with Kent State Golden Flashes.
-In 2005, the Akron Zips football team won their first MAC championship, allowing them to compete for the Motor City Bowl, Akron's first Division I-A bowl game appearance where they lost to the Memphis Tigers.
+The Akron Zips football team was established in 1891.
+The football team competes in the Football Bowl Subdivision, the highest level of competition for college football.
+Akron's major rivalry is with Kent State Golden Flashes; the two schools compete for the Wagon Wheel trophy.
+In 2005, Akron won their first MAC football championship, allowing them to compete for the Motor City Bowl, Akron's first bowl game appearance where they lost to the Memphis Tigers.

 In soccer, the Akron Zips men's soccer team, ranked number one throughout the 2009 regular season, went undefeated, making it to the NCAA Men's Division I Soccer Championship.
 The following season they secured the 2010 "College Cup" against the Louisville Cardinals.
-This was the first NCAA national team championship won by the Akron Zips.
+This was the first NCAA national team championship won by the Zips.

-In 2009, the men's basketball team won the MAC Tournament title, defeating Buffalo in Cleveland at the Quicken Loans Arena 65–53, thus qualifying Akron for its first appearance in the NCAA tournament since 1986 and first as a MAC member.
-In 2010, the team reached the MAC Tournament Championship game for the fourth straight year, but lost in overtime.
-The Zips played in the postseason CBI tournament where they lost to Wisconsin–Green Bay 70–66.
-In 2022, the Zips defeated rival Kent State in the 2022 MAC men's basketball tournament championship to earn a spot in the 2022 NCAA Tournament, their fourth MAC tournament title overall and first title and NCAA Tournament appearance since 2013.
+The Akron Zips men's basketball team has appeared in the NCAA Division I men's basketball tournament eight times, most recently in 2026, and have won the Mid-American Conference men's basketball tournament seven times.